alex6632/SCUFAdmin-Web/readme.md

 Purpose
 ------------
-"Occurrency" count the occurrences of each word in a text.
+SCUFAdmin Web enables you to manage the working time of your staff, and more...

 Dependencies
 -------------